computing-in-the-liberal-arts/SIGCSE2026-Affiliated-Event/docs/index.md

 ## Event Information

-- Event Proposal (TBD)
+- Event Proposal (in submission)
 - Call for Participation (TBD)
     - Submissions are invited on effective innovations in liberal arts computing curricula and on explorations of unique opportunities or challenges faced by the liberal arts computing education community.
-Details about submissions requirements and process are available in the Call for Participation.
+Details about submissions requirements will be released at a later date.
 - Registration via the SIGCSE Conference registration.
   - This event will be held in person.
 Attendees must register for the SIGCSE Technical Symposium and register for the pre-conference event as part of that.
 - Detailed Event Agenda (TBD)